-The intention is to introduce a national citizen identity platform which will enable people to prove their identity once, in a manner which is convenient to them, thereby building public confidence in, and encouraging greater use of, all local and national digital health and care services.
+NHS login, a national citizen identity platform from NHS Digital, enables people to prove their identity once, in a manner which is convenient to them and they can then use their NHS login in digital services.
+In doing this, NHS Digital can build public confidence in, and encourage greater use of, local and national digital health and care services.

-A fundamental requirement of that platform is a nationally agreed approach to identity management for health and care, conformant with identify assurance principles endorsed by the government.
+A fundamental requirement of NHS login is a nationally agreed approach to identity management for health and care, conformant with identify assurance principles endorsed by the government.
 This information standard sets out this agreed approach.

 This information standard is published under section 250 of the Health and Social Care Act 2012.
 An Information Standards Notice (see below) provides an overview of scope and implementation timescales, and the other documents provide further detail for those who have to implement the information standard.